apache/airflow-site/landing-pages/site/content/en/blog/airflow-survey-2020/index.md

 | Yes, I use custom implementation                           |     5 |  2.46 |
 | Yes, I use Airflow's experimental data lineage feature     |     1 |  0.49 |

-When asked what lineage product user use the answers were varying from custom tools to known product like Amundsen, Atlas or dbt.
+When asked what lineage product users use, the answers were varying from custom tools to known product like Amundsen, Atlas or dbt.

 ## Deployment